Search Redlands

 Communication Sciences & Disorders

-Kerri has been teaching in the Department of Communication Sciences and Disorders since 2015.
-Areas of interest include pediatric and adult dysphagia, voice disorders and early language intervention.
-Primary responsibilities in the department include clinical teaching in the areas of assessment and intervention in the medical setting.
+Kerri Mitchell has taught in the Department of Communication Sciences & Disorders since 2015.
+Her areas of interest include pediatric and adult dysphagia, voice disorders, and early language intervention.
+Her primary responsibilities include clinical teaching in assessment and intervention within medical settings.

 Education